When you walk through Buenos Aires, you’ll find a never ending outdoor museum of graffiti, murals, street art and mosaic.

-Coghlan is a tiny little residential neighborhood north of Belgrano.
+Coghlan is a tiny residential neighborhood north of Belgrano.

-So small, in fact, that many locals haven’t even heard of it and lump us into Belgrano.
+So small, in fact, that many locals haven’t even heard of it, they simply lump us into Belgrano.

 But despite being small, it’s a great destination for Buenos Aires street art and there are plenty of things to do in Coghlan to make it worth the trip.